Skip to main content

 tiger

-UN body raises alarm over potential mass displacement of indigenous peoples in India’s tiger reserves
+UN body raises alarm over potential mass displacement of Indigenous Peoples in India’s tiger reserves

 The United Nations Committee on the Elimination of Racial Discrimination (CERD) has expressed serious concern over information suggesting a significant risk of displacement and forced evictions facing tribal and forest-dwelling Indigenous Peoples in India.
 The Committee received this information under its early warning and urgent action procedure.